Occasionally, you may find that your USB drive, SD card, or hard disk cannot be formatted

 Once the black window appears, type list disk

-In this part you should be very cautious.
-First, find your USB drive or SD card by size.
+Next, find your USB drive or SD card.
 Once you know where it is, type select disk

 If you do not know with certainty which one is your USB drive or SD card, type detail disk